-As noted above, FTA authorizes the use of Section 5311 funds for rural public transportation projects, job access and reverse commute projects, and intercity bus transportation projects.
-Funds may be used for planning, operations, and capital expenses including vehicles, equipment, passenger facilities, and preventive maintenance.
+As noted above, FTA authorizes the use of Section 5311 funds for rural public transportation projects, JARC projects, and intercity bus transportation projects.
+Funds may be used for planning, operations, and capital expenses including vehicles, equipment, passenger facilities, and preventive maintenance; RTAP assistance such as training, technical assistance, research and related support; and any other use allowable under FTA Circular 9040.1G.